 - Cedarwood oil is known to promote relaxation, and can be used in several instances to calm the mind.
-For example, when your child wakes up scared after a nightmare, apply Cedar oil to the bottom of his or her feet to help promote a peaceful, settled feeling.
+For example, when your child wakes up scared after a nightmare, apply Cedarwood oil to the bottom of his or her feet to help promote a peaceful, settled feeling.
 When you find yourself distressed by unfamiliar situations, inhale the aroma of Cedarwood oil to promote calming emotions.
 When it comes to promoting calming, grounding feelings, Cedarwood oil is a helpful companion.

-- Diffusing Cedar oil in your home, office, or workspace can help promote feelings of confidence and self-esteem.
+- Diffusing Cedarwood oil in your home, office, or workspace can help promote feelings of confidence and self-esteem.
 The warm, herbaceous aroma of Cedarwood oil is grounding and can help evoke feelings of wellness.
 When striving to promote confident feelings or feelings of self-esteem, diffuse two drops of Cedarwood oil with two drops of Wintergreen in the essential oil diffuser of your choice.